 Further slowed by the heat and the political developments at home, I spent the first part of my week seeking shade while being glued to Twitter.
-Only as I regained energy, could I venture out across the city and its nearby attractions and finally put my phone down.
+Only as I regained my energy could I venture out across the city and its nearby attractions and finally put my phone down.

 Lisbon is dirty as it is beautiful.
-The light grey soles of my shoes turned black as I ventured round the narrow sun kissed streets of the Alfama district, with decorative tiles and brightly painted buildings to be found around every corner.
+The light grey soles of my shoes turned black as I ventured round the narrow sun kissed streets of the Alfama district with decoratively tiled and brightly painted buildings to be found around every corner.
 Nearby Sintra, with its assortment of fantastical palaces and castles, and Belém with its beautiful monastery, where equally captivating.
-Lisbon’s main shopping district was something entirely different, however.
+Lisbon’s main shopping district was something entirely different.
 Like a scene from a horror movie, here unsuspecting bystanders would suddenly reveal themselves to be drug dealers, invading your personal space to make whispered offers of hash, cocaine or marajuana.
 Sorry, my only drug is Pastel de nata!

 A welcome distraction

-When not working, travelling or sleeping, I was building IndieKit, the Micropub server I now use to publish notes and photos to this site.
-Further progress stalled when I attempted to build something with a far grander vision and complexity.
+When not working, travelling or sleeping, I was building IndieKit, the Micropub server I use to publish notes and photos to this site.
+Progress stalled when I attempted to build something with a far grander vision and complexity.

 Losing my voice?

-Rather than write about the cowardice of Tim Cook in Apple’s dealings with China, or how Jony Ive’s career there failed to adopt the critical principles of good design (long-lasting and environmentally-friendly), instead a few scrawled notes remain untouched in a drafts folder.
+Rather than write about the cowardice of Tim Cook in Apple’s dealings with China, or how Jony Ive’s work failed to adopt the critical principles of good design (such as long-lasting and environmentally-friendly), instead a few scrawled notes remain untouched in a drafts folder.
 Instead of questioning friends and colleagues far flung flights around the world in the face of a worsening climate crisis, I silently disapproved and shook my head.